Parida14/dataquest-git-test/README.md

 Hi Humans of Earth!

 I am LP writing this from the south pole of Mars.
 Today, I am learning how to use git branch.
-After I edit and publish this update, I am going to merge it to the master file.
+After editing, I am going to merge it to the master file.
 Please dont mind! ;)